The way that teams work together is rapidly changing.

 What is virtual team building, anyway?

 The concept behind team building is simple: by letting employees hang out in a non-work setting, they can build trust and cooperation that translates to the workplace.
-As an added bonus, team building serves as a chance for coworkers to unwind, decompress, and have, well, fun.
+As an added bonus, team building serves as a chance for coworkers to unwind, decompress, and have fun.

-Virtual team building activities follow the same concept—the only difference is that virtual get-togethers obviously aren’t face-to-face.
+Virtual team building activities follow the same concept—the only difference is that virtual get-togethers obviously aren’t in-person.

 The good news is that remote teams don’t have to miss out on team building or opportunities to recreate the “water cooler” experience.
 Thanks to video conferencing solutions (like RingCentral Video) that bring together other communication channels like team messaging and phone calls, there are tons of creative ways to bond from anywhere and everywhere: